-An optional Communications Processor using one connection on the DPS 7/65, 7/70, and 7/80, the DCC 4370 Communications Controller interfaces with the Service and Unit Record Processor and supports up to 15 lines at speeds up to 19,200 bits/second in any mixture of synchronous and asychronous modes.
+The DCC 4270, 4271 and 4370 Communications Controllers interface with the Service and Unit Record Processor and, through optional Communication Processors, provide up to 15 lines at a maximum speed of 19,200 bits per second in any mixture of synchronous and asynchronous modes.

 In addition to directly supporting terminals, a DPS 7 system can support one or more remote batch, interactive job entry, or transaction processing Mini 6 satellite systems.
 DPS 7 systems can also be configured into dual, coupled systems that can share the same data base and peripherals.
 The main item of hardware for handling communications on the DPS 7 is the Datanet 7100 network processor, based on the Mini 6.
 Datanet 7102 and 7103 models include a teleprinter console and a single or double diskette drive.
 The 7102 controls up to 48 lines, the 7103 up to 128 lines.
 The models also differ in terms of processing power and minimum memory size (96K and 128K).
 The 7102 has an option for loading its software remotely; this feature is standard on the 7103.